AndriiLebid/STAS/README.md

 # STAS
-Simple Time And Attendance System
+Simple Time And Attendance System - CRUD Application with REST API service.

 The application implements procedures for recording employees' working hours and creating and editing employee data.